Tây Thành province: Retreat from Tây Thành Province

 Upon hearing the news of Giảng's death, the Emperor remarked: “Giảng took on a heavy responsibility, but the method of governing the people and fighting the enemies was not proper, which led to the indigenous people rising in rebellion, causing the court to send troops for pacification, a task that has lasted for a long time without success.
 The responsibility was assigned to the Ministry to conduct a strict investigation of his actions.
 Unexpectedly, the main army had just returned, and he fell ill and died.
 I believe Giảng's achievements in the previous year, as the Deputy Director of Military Affairs, made the enemies in Biên Hòa and Vĩnh Long tremble with fear, and he even defeated the Siamese forces in Thuận Cảng.
 His merits are clear, and they are so significant that they cannot be erased, even if carved on stone tablets.
 I order the restoration of his position as the Trấn Tây General, to clearly delineate his faults, but I will grant him an honorary title of Đại học sĩ and provide a pension.
 Furthermore, I will reward him with 5 rolls of Chinese brocade, 5 rolls of colored silk, 20 sheets of fine silk, 30 sheets of cotton cloth, and 1,000 quan in cash, and release him from further investigation.
 I will also withdraw the salary for the position of seventh-rank officer previously held by his son, Trương Minh Thi."

 "I grant that Phạm Văn Điển, Nguyễn Công Trứ, Đoàn Văn Sách, Nguyễn Công Nhàn, and Cao Hữu Dực will retain their positions as commanders of the military stationed in An Giang, to jointly handle the affairs at hand.
 As for the positions related to military affairs, including the roles of Kinh Lược, Deputy Military Advisor, Military Director, and Assistant Military Advisor in Tây Thành Province, these positions will be abolished and their duties revoked.
 The seals of the military office, the flags, the dragon flags, and the seals for the two armies and their supplies will be returned to the Ministry.
 The officers from the An Biên administrative office will be reassigned to vacant posts in the six provinces of Southern Vietnam; any remaining positions will be returned to the capital, and replacements will be made for any vacancies".

-Taking advantage of the unresolved situation in Chenla, the King of Siam installed Ang Duong as the King of Chenla.
+Taking advantage of the unresolved situation in Chenla, the King of Siam installed Ang Duong as the King of Cambodia.
 The conflict continued as Vietnamese and Siamese forces fought from 1841 to 1845.
-In 1845, the Hue court and Vọng Các reached a settlement, agreeing to jointly protect the Chân Lạp region and accept tribute from Ang Duong.
+In 1845, the Hue court and Bangkok reached a settlement, agreeing to jointly protect the Cambodia region and accept tribute from Ang Duong.